NeriLingonberry/FFXIV_JP/README.md

 </table>
 <b>In Duty</b>
-When the party starts talking about stuff in the chat.
+<br>When the party starts talking about stuff in the chat.
 <table>
     <tr>
         <td>